Frequently Asked Questions

 What do you charge for your services?

-RPS Fees may be assessed by using the following protocol: Research Pharmacy Services Fee Structure (HC-PHR-159-POL).
+RPS Fees will be assessed as described in the OHSU healthcare policy, Research Pharmacy Services Fee Structure (HC-PHR-159-POL).

 How can I facilitate the process of going though RPS?